Get

 The 4 Common Causes of Abnormal Growths on Dog Paw Pads

 Now that we’ve got a better idea of what sort of changes are considered normal on our dog’s paw pads, it’s time to look at some issues that aren’t so normal.
-These are the most common growths you are likely to encounter, all of which should be checked by your vet.
+These are the most common growths you are likely to encounter, all of which should be checked by a vet.

 1. Interdigital Cysts, Folliculitis, and Furunculosis